MorrisMA/M65C02A/README.md

 access objects in a position-independent manner using PHR to resolve the address of the object.

-The PSH #imm16 instruction simply pushes the 16-bit immediate constant following the instruction onto the system stack.
+The PSH #imm instruction simply pushes the 8-/16-bit immediate constant following the instruction onto the system stack.
 If the 16-bit immediate values being pushed are addresses, then a better name for this instruction might be PEA (Push Effective Address).
 The stack used (SK/SU or SX) by this